Understanding User Preferences in Explainable Artificial Intelligence: A Survey and a Mapping Function Proposal: Who are users of XAI, what they want from XAI, and how deliver it: a Mapping Function

-For the purpose of intervention, LIME presents a simplified decision boundary, indicating that changing the input so it falls on the opposite side of the estimated boundary may modify the output.
-However, it does not specify which features to change or by how much.
-Thus, it is not well-suited for system intervention.
-The concepts of plausibility, sparsity, and data manifold closeness cannot be considered in this context.
-Additionally, LIME does not take into account causality.
-It is desirable for LIME to have a low runtime and to be model-agnostic.
+\textbf{Output summary:} although LIME can be used by all categories of XAI; it needs to be under supervision of AI-experts to control and validate provided explanations.
+Regarding intervention, LIME provides a simplified decision boundary, indicating that modifying the input to fall on the opposite side of the estimated boundary may alter the output.
+However, it does not specify which features to change or by how much, making it less suitable for system intervention.
+Concepts such as plausibility, sparsity, and data manifold closeness are not applicable in this context.
+Desirably, LIME should have a low runtime and be model-agnostic.
+The next desired property is causality that LIME does not consider it.
+To address this issue one work proposed a new method named BayLIME based on LIME that use prior knowledge and Bayesian reasoning to improve causality (also named fidelity)~\cite{zhao2021baylime}.

-SHAP (SHapley Additive exPlanations) is another visualization method that indicates the contribution of each feature to the output in a specific instance.
-This approach can be used for system validation, debugging, and bias elimination since it helps experts to see whether the suitable feature is making a significant contribution or not.
-For example, we want to provide explanations for the rejected job applicant.
-Based on this approach, we can check whether the gender or race of the applicant has a high role in output or not.
-Still, since it does not show the correlation and causality between features, intervention is not a possible option for this method of explanation.
-Having low run time and being model-agnostic is an expected property for this algorithm.

-LRP (Layer-Wise Relevance Propagation) is an explanation method by \cite{bach2015pixel} to explain how neural networks work.
-This method is based on the backward propagation of a prediction to find the relevance of each feature to the predicted output.
-The drawback of this approach is that this approach is mainly applicable to images, not other types of data.
-Researchers used LRP in applications of bias elimination \cite{lapuschkin2019unmasking} and system verification \cite{arbabzadah2016identifying}.
-The output of this method is a heatmap that indicates the relevance of each pixel to the predicted output.
-Since this approach does not clarify the correlation and causality between pixels, known as the connectivity matrix, it is inappropriate for intervention and changing the output.

-Class Activation Map (CAM) \cite{zhou2016learning} is another approach to explaining CNNs.
-This method is mostly used on images.
-The output of CAM is highlighted pixels that are effective on the CNN classification output.
-As it can show which pixels are more critical for CNN, it can be used for system verification, debugging, and eliminating bias.
-The goal of trustworthiness also can be achieved by this method.
-Still, this approach does not clarify connectivity and correlation between pixels, so it does not provide enough information to recourse and change the output.

-The concept behind Class-Enhanced Attentive Response (CLEAR) is similar to previous methods.
-CLEAR visualizes the level of interest of a CNN in a classification task, as described in \cite{kumar2017explaining}.
-It can be useful for system verification, debugging, and reducing bias, which can increase user trust.
-However, it does not give us information to change the output.
-Model-agnosticism and low run-time are preferred in this context.